openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   **Reference Data**:  this refers to the table that you classified and exported in the previous section.
 It will contain a column that identifies the map output class for each point as well as a column for the value from the image interpreter (validation classification).

-    -   For projects completed in CEO: Select the **Reference data** button and navigate to the .csv file you downloaded from CEO and then uploaded to SEPAL in `section 4.3.2`_.
+    -   For projects completed in CEO: Select the **Reference data** button and navigate to the CSV file you downloaded from CEO and then uploaded to SEPAL in `Section 4.3.2`_.
-    -   For projects completed in CEO-SEPAL bridge:
+    -   For projects completed in the CEO-SEPAL bridge:
-        -   Check that you are logged out of the Collect Earth Online website.
+        -   Check that you are signed out of the CEO website.
         -   Paste the URL from your CEO-SEPAL bridge project into the field marked **CEO url**.
 You can also click the **Paste CEO url from clipboard** button.
         -   Click :code:`Import CEO project`.
 This will populate the input file for the Reference data as well as the column names.

--   **Area data**:  this is a CSV that was automatically created during the Stratified Area Estimator--Design workflow.
+-   **Area data**:  This is a CSV file that was automatically created during the Stratified Area Estimator--Design workflow.
 It contains area values for each mapped land cover class.

-    -   Click the **Area data** button.
+    -   Select the **Area data** button.
-    -   Open the **sae_design_AmazonClassification** folder, or the folder labeled :code:`sae_design_your-name-here` if you did not call your classification **AmazonClassification**.
+    -   Open the **sae_design_AmazonClassification** folder, or the folder labeled :code:`sae_design_your-name-here`, if you did not call your classification **AmazonClassification**.
 As a reminder, if you exported your classification to the SEPAL workspace, the file will be in your SEPAL downloads folder. (downloads > classification folder > sae_design_AmazonClassification).
 Within this folder, select **area_rast.csv** (see image below).

 .. figure:: ../_images/workflows/area_estimation/add_classification.png
-   :alt: Adding the classification
+   :alt: Adding the classification.
    :width: 450
    :align: center